rivue/Gamified-Study-Tool/README.md

     general:
     study tool additions / ideas:
+        - break up library / section generation into smaller chunks --> utilized opanai functions to build an LLM workflow, decreasing library and section processing time by 60% or whatever
         - for feedback / input / suggestions, 1) link to discord / X account and 2) display a "testimonies" of a suggestion / idea (anonymous) and the time it took me to implement something / respond to (30 minutes, 15 minutes, etc...) encourage people to send me feedback and stuff
         - instead of having one opanai function, have a parent function which rolls how many and what type of game will be rolled ('true_false': 4, 'multiple_choice': 6, 'image': 2, etc... and then a suite of small agents which are each responsible for one (1) type of game (ex: true_false agent, multiple choice agent, image agent (might have to break up further maybe idk), etc..)) --> do all this so I can put "suite of ai agents" on my resume
         - is there a tool to like visualize all the different calls / paths something takes in a given api call or function call or something?